UAE client case studies

 Right after we secured the TRC, we made changes to the company’s corporate structure to appoint our Client’s preferred new managers, directors and shareholder.
 The process was successfully finalized within 2 weeks.

-During our engagement planning, we agreed with our Client that we would assist our Client to change the bank signatory of the existing corporate bank account at Noor Bank in Dubai and also open a new Emirates NBD bank account.
+During our engagement planning, we agreed with our Client that we would assist our Client to change the bank signatory of the existing corporate bank account at an Islamic Bank in Dubai and also open a new commercial bank account with a local bank.

 Our Client travelled to Dubai in early September and met with our preferred bank officers.
-The bankers conducted a due diligence check following which i) he was successfully appointed as sole bank signatory to Noor Bank’s existing corporate account within 5 days and ii) Emirates NBD account was successfully opened within 9 days.
+The bankers conducted a due diligence check following which i) he was successfully appointed as sole bank signatory to the Islamic bank’s existing corporate account within 5 days and ii) a corporate account with a regional bank was successfully opened within 9 days.

 In September, we couriered a company kit to our Client and received excellent feedback with regards to the services provided by Healy Consultants.
 For more information on this engagement and/or to obtain the contact details of our Client, please contact our Senior Manager of Clients Engagements, Ms Chrissi Zamora.